New Zealand - Japan

 - Contact Us

-The price quoted here is per person for the most basic cabin.
-Please click on the 'tour info' for prices for different cabins types.
+The price quoted above is per person for the most basic (triple) cabin.
+Heritage Adventurer has a number of single cabins and the "single supplement" shown above is the difference between a twin and single cabin on Deck 5.
+Please click on the 'trip info' tab for prices for all cabins types.

 All on board ship accommodation, meals and expedition shore excursions.
 Limosa/WildWings checklist of birds and mammals.

-The voyage will be accompanied by at least one Limosa/WildWings tour leader subject to a minimum number of bookings.
-If this total is not achieved, there are always expert bird and wildlife guides employed by Heritage Expeditions aboard the vessel who are there to assist everyone.
+The voyage will be accompanied by a Limosa/WildWings tour leader subject to a minimum number of bookings (please see "group size" above for the number required).
+If this total is not achieved, there are always expert bird guides employed by Heritage Expeditions aboard the vessel who are there to assist everyone.

-The Tour Cost is the amount you will pay Limosa.
+The Tour Cost is the amount you will pay WildWings.

-- cruise from New Zealand to Japan on a comfortable expedition ship exploring islands such as Norfolk and New Caledonia and the Solomon Islands
+- cruise from New Zealand to Japan on a comfortable expedition ship exploring islands such as Norfolk, New Caledonia, Guadalcanal, Bougainville and Haha-jima.

-- look for some of the least known and rarest seabirds on the planet including New Zealand Storm-petrel, 'New Caledonia Storm-petrel' (an as yet undescribed species), Bryan's Shearwater, Short-tailed Albatross, Beck's Petrel and Heinroth's Shearwater
+- look for some of the least known and rarest seabirds on the planet including New Zealand Storm Petrel, 'New Caledonia Storm Petrel' (only redescribed in 2022), Bryan's Shearwater, Short-tailed Albatross, Beck's Petrel and Heinroth's Shearwater

-- land on Norfolk Island (Australian island) with its convict history and home to four endemic birds including Norfolk Robin and Norfolk Island Parakeet
+- land on Norfolk Island (Australian island) with its convict history and home to four endemic birds including Norfolk Robin, Slender-billed White-eye and Norfolk Island Parakeet

 - look for the extraordinary Kagu on New Caledonia at the Riviere Bleue Provincial Park

-- visit five islands in the Solomon Islands with good chances for more than thirty Solomons endemics
+- visit Guadalcanal in the Solomon Islands for a great selection of Solomon endemics

 - look for the critically endangered and only recently described Bryan's Shearwater off Chichi-jima in the Bonin Islands of Japan